-If you are a student within Stratford-upon-Avon College and you wish to make changes relating to your current programme such as changing your mode of study from full time to part time study or vice versa or feel that the course or college is not right for you, your Higher Education (HE) course leader is the first person to speak to with regards to your concerns and future options.
+If you are a student within Stratford-upon-Avon College (and merger partner Solihull College & University Centre) and you wish to make changes relating to your current programme such as changing your mode of study from full time to part time study or vice versa or feel that the course or college is not right for you, your Higher Education (HE) course leader is the first person to speak to with regards to your concerns and future options.

 Once you have considered your options, our Higher Education (HE) Admissions Officer will be able answer questions you may have relating to both leaving your course and any financial implications for both current and future studies.

-If you are currently studying at another Higher Education College or University and would like to leave and continue your studies at Stratford-upon-Avon College then you will need to contact our Higher Education (HE) admissions team to arrange a guidance interview to explore your options.
+If you are currently studying at another Higher Education College or University and would like to leave and continue your studies at Stratford-upon-Avon College (and merger partner Solihull College & University Centre) then you will need to contact our Higher Education (HE) admissions team to arrange a guidance interview to explore your options.

 We recognise prior and experiential learning, so you may be able to transfer directly into year two or three, or you may be exempt from specific modules.
 As we work with a number of Universities, we follow the University regulations for implementing prior or experiential learning.
 Admission for the relevant course will require their approval.
 For Higher National admission we follow BTEC regulations.

 Please contact the colleges Higher Education (HE) admissions team for more information.